dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ### POST /api/UserAuth/register

-**Description:** Creates a new user account with the provided username and password.
+**Description:** Creates a new user account with a unique username.

 **Requirements:**
 - No user exists with the given `username`.